Thingy:53: Matter weather station¶

 For example, if the

 The testing procedure assumes you are using the mobile Matter controller application.
 You can also obtain the measurement values using the PC command-line-based Matter controller and invoking the read commands manually.
-Compared with the PC Matter controller, the mobile Matter controller only gives access to a subset of clusters supported by the Matter weather station application.
-If you want to access all the supported clusters, including Descriptor, Identify, and Power Source clusters, use the PC Matter controller.
-To see how to send commands from the PC Matter controller, read the Working with Python CHIP Controller guide in the Matter documentation.
+To see how to send read commands from the PC Matter controller, read the Working with Python CHIP Controller guide in the Matter documentation.

 After programming the application, perform the following steps to test the Matter weather station application on the Thingy:53 with the mobile Matter controller application: